maindev/testandset-site/content/privacy policy.md

 title: Privacy Policy
 layout: page
 ---
-Test And Set respects your privacy.
+TestAndSet respects your privacy.
 All information you give us is held with the utmost care and security.
-We at Test And Set are committed to protecting your privacy.
+We at TestAndSet are committed to protecting your privacy.
 If you’re visiting our websites, using our services, working with any of our teams, meeting us at events, or applying for a role with us, this privacy policy sets out what data we collect, and how we use it.
 It also describes your rights regarding our use of your data.

 Please take the time to review this privacy policy as it sets out our privacy practices and tells you how we will treat your personal information.
 We do not sell, rent, or loan any identifiable information regarding our customers to any third party.
 Only in the circumstances described within this Privacy Policy would we share your information with any third party.